 which includes an organization chart for the entire US government (with the exception of the various sub-agencies under the Cabinet Departments).

 Federal government information is often arranged by the agency that issued the document.
 When searching the Library Catalog, you may see a call number for an item which seems unfamiliar.
 This is because the print collection is organized by the Superintendent of Documents Classification system, which arranges the items by the issuing agency.
 For example, the letter “C” indicates an item issued by the Commerce Department or one of its sub-agencies such as the Patent Office or the Bureau of the Census.

 Materials received through the depository program remain the property of the federal government.
 As such, they are maintained as reference materials.
-On occasion, documents may be checked out for a limited period of time.
-The circulation of these materials is at the discretion of the librarian, based on the needs of customers as well as the value, age, and condition of the item.
 Some items or portions of items may be faxed in accordance with standard Broward County Library policies.

 The library provides access to the following government-related databases:

 Data and Statistics about the United States provides access to statistics compiled by federal government agencies.
 Other forms of data can be found at the U.S. Government open data source